 Controls vary depending on the device, but according to the FDA, can include:

 - Premarket data requirements

-This process involves showing "substantial equivalence" to another device which is known in FDA parlance as "the predicate."
-This doesn't mean the devices need to be identical, but they require significant similarities in use, design, materials, labeling, standards, and other characteristics.
+This process involves showing 'substantial equivalence' to the existing marketed device, known in FDA parlance as the 'predicate'.
+This doesn't mean the devices need to be identical, but they require significant similarities in use, design, materials, labeling, standards and other characteristics.

 “usually sustain or support life, are implanted or present a potential unreasonable risk of illness or injury."